Waning Crescent on

 Moon before ascending node

-8 days after descending node on 23 July 2035 at 13:46 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 5 August 2035 at 09:20 in ♍ Virgo.
+8 days after descending node on 23 July 2035 at 13:46 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 5 August 2035 at 09:20 in ♍ Virgo.

 Moon at northern standstill

 At 09:14 the Moon is meeting its standstill point to reach North declination of ∠18.787°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-18.761° at the point of next standstill in ♑ Capricorn on 14 August 2035 at 22:59.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-18.761° at the point of next southern standstill in ♑ Capricorn on 14 August 2035 at 22:59.

 Syzygy in 2 days